Tianshi-Lian/cpp_learning_path/README.md

 - **Conan** - https://conan.io/ - a cross platform package manager for C and C++.
 This utilizes modern CMake to make handling packages and modules easy.
 Packages can be handled locally or privately and some of the later CMake and C++ resources rely on it for managing very large, modular projects.

 ## Path
 It is recommended to start with C++ Primer and then use LearnCpp for revision or repetition every couple of chapters.
-It's also recommended to start with C++ for a few chapters until you are comfortable writing small, multiple-file programs and then swapping to CMake for at least the first 2-3 resources.
+It's also recommended to start with C++ for a few chapters until you are comfortable writing small, multiple-file programs and then swapping to CMake for at least up to and including `An Introduction to Modern CMake`.
 You can then continue the C++ path while utilising the knowledge learned with CMake.
 After that it is up to the reader to decide when and how much time to invest into learning CMake, though I would recommend completing at least up to, or including, `Professional CMake` before starting `C++ In Action` and completing `Git, CMake, Conan` before starting `Large-Scale C++ Process and Architecture` so you can apply the learned knowledge during these books.

 The "State" column below shows my personal progress with this path, where:
 - C = Complete